 Summer and soda (or pop, or Coke, or soda-pop, or whatever the heck you want to call it) go hand-in-hand.
 But we aren’t fans of all the chemicals and sugar in our soda.
-So we created our very own soda syrups.
+So we created our very own homemade soda syrup recipes very similarly to our ever popular homemade coffee syrup recipe.
 Now, we can simply ad a bit to our carbonated water and have our own chemical-free and gourmet sodas.
 (Although Izze is growing in popularity around our house.
 Did you know they’re 70% juice?!)

 Yep, we are that smart.
 And we’re sharing our genius with you.
 Soda syrups for everyone!!!